Pr-Mex/VAEditor/README.md

 ### Json

-In most of exchenge cases the Vanessa Editor protocol use json message format.
+In most of exchange cases the Vanessa Editor protocol use json message format.
 To dump or load json messages in 1C:Enterprise script you can use pattern:

 ```bsl